 Each week I will provide my favorite value plays for the upcoming PGA DraftKings slate.

-This week I will provide my favorite value plays for the 2023 Arnold Palmer Invitational.
+This week I will highlight my favorite plays for the 2023 Honda Classic.

 A value play is determined by a golfer being underpriced or coming in at lower ownership.
 I’ll also establish who will be the most rostered on the slate; also known as the “chalk”.

 We always want to play the best plays but need leverage as well.
 Determining the difference between good “chalk” (highly owned) and bad “chalk” is essential.

 I’ll list which of the high-owned golfers I like the most this week.
 Pairing those plays with lower-owned golfers is the optimal way to build and gives us the best route to winning a DraftKings contest.